About Chidambaram

 ...read more

-At a distance of 37 km from Kumbakonam, 37 km from Karaikal and 42 km from Chidambaram, Mayiladuthurai is a town and headquarters of the Mayiladuthurai Taluk in Nagapattinam district of Tamil Nadu.
-Mayiladuthurai is known for the Mayuranatha Swamy Temple dedicated to Lord Shiva.
-This temple is one among the six temples which are compared as equivalent to the temple in Varanasi.
-The other 5 Shivasthalams are Tiruvenkaadu, Chaayaavanam, Tiruvaiyaru, Tiruvanchiam and Tiruvidaimarudur.
+At a distance of 37 Km from Kumbakonam, 37 Km from Karaikal and 42 Km from Chidambaram, Mayiladuthurai, formerly known as Mayavaram or Mayuram, is a special grade municipality, and the district headquarters of Mayiladuthurai district in Tamil Nadu, India.
+Mayiladuthurai is known for the Mayuranatha Swamy Temple, among the must visit pilgrimage sites in Tamil Nadu.
+The temple is dedicated to Lord Mayuranathar, a manifestation of Shiva, and has given its name to the town.
+This temple is one of six temples that are regarded as equivalent to the Kashi Vishwanatha Temple in Varanasi.
+The other five Shivasthalams include Tiruvenkaadu, Chaayaavanam, Tiruvaiyaru, Tiruvanchiam, and Tiruvidaimarudur.

 ...read more